-This analysis of the October 2018 Mid-season Contemporary in New York is available to AMMpro subscribers.
+This analysis of the October 2018 Frieze Contemporary Sales in London is available to AMMpro subscribers.
 Monthly subscriptions begin with the first month free.
 Feel free to subscribe and cancel before you are billed.

 The top line news from the Frieze Auctions is that the 12% drop in overall sales volume from 2017 to 2018 could have easily been made up had the consignors of two works—a Jeff Koons Celebration-series cracked egg and a Richter scull painting—chosen to accept the bids offered in the room instead of holding fast to their reserve prices.
 That observation both brings into focus the growing issue of seller expectations and estimates in the Contemporary art category and the slowly changing composition of the Contemporary art market.

 As you will see later in our charts of the market share by artist during the Frieze auctions, there is a meaningful transition taking place in the Contemporary art market.
 Before we get there, let’s acknowledge that the 2018 Frieze sales were stronger in the total sales volume, as mentioned above, and the overall average price of sold works.
 Otherwise, there was an improvement in 2018 of the sell-through rate and hammer ratio.
 The hammer ratio measures the value of the aggregate hammer price over the aggregate low estimate.
 A higher hammer ratio is an indicator of strong bidding and a rising market.
 A lower hammer ratio indicates a market where buyers are either picky or willing to wait to get their price.
 In 2017, the overall hammer ratio for the Frieze sales was .81; 2018 saw that number rise to .94.
 That’s better but still a sign that buyers are not feeling much pressure to pull the trigger.